Justin Jedlica

-Justin Jedlica (born August 11, 1980), known as the "Human Ken Doll", is a American man who has garnered international attention for undergoing many cosmetic procedures.
+Justin Jedlica (born August 11, 1980), also known as the "Human Ken", is an American man who has garnered international attention for undergoing many cosmetic procedures.
+He spent over 1 million dollars on surgery.

 Cosmetic procedures

 At the age of seventeen, Jedlica began to research his first cosmetic procedure, rhinoplasty.
 Inspired by watching Lifestyles of the Rich and Famous as a teen, Jedlica saw body contouring and cosmetic surgery as emblematic of the wealthy, glamorous lifestyles he sought to emulate.
 His parents did not approve of cosmetic enhancements and Jedlica was forced to wait until he could legally make the choice for himself.
 Four days after his eighteenth birthday, Jedlica underwent his first cosmetic procedure, to reconstruct his nose.

 As of 2012, Jedlica had undergone approximately 190 cosmetic procedures.
 These have included rhinoplasty, chest implants, shoulder implants, bicep implants, triceps implants, brow shaving and lifts, cheek augmentations, subpectoral implants, gluteoplasty, and lip augmentations.

-Jedlica has no facial hair.
 He has appeared in the 1st, 6th, and 7th seasons of Botched.
+He has also appeared in the 2022 reality series Men of West Hollywood.
+Most recently, he has appeared in the third episode of Doctor Odyssey, "Plastic Surgery Week".